blvckmxgzk/opladmin/replit.md

 - Added cache control headers to prevent caching issues in Replit iframe
 - Configured workflow to run on port 5000 with webview output
 - Updated .gitignore for Node.js and Replit files
+- Fixed force-register page styling by linking to shared login.css and fonts.css

 ## How to Run
 The application starts automatically via the configured workflow: